devsecops-workshop/workshop-guide/content/14-advanced-pipeline/_index.md

 ### ACS Prerequisites
-There is a major security vulnerability in our code, but ACS is not able to detect it at the moment.
-So first of all navigate to ACS and follow these steps:
+So there is a major security vulnerability in our code.
+ACS would detect the deployment because the System Policy `Log4Shell: log4j Remote Code Execution vulnerability` is enabled but won't stop it, because the Policy is not set to enforce.
+## Modify Log4Shell Policy

+So first of all in the **RHACS Portal** follow these steps:
-- navigate to **Platform Configuration > System Policies**
+- Navigate to **Platform Configuration > System Policies**
-- search for `Log4Shell` and click on it.
+- Search for `Log4Shell` and click on the Policy.
+- Click **Edit** at the upper right

+Remember setting up image scanning with `roxctl` in our first pipeline?
+We use `roxctl` in a way that it only scans against Policies from a certain category, `Workshop` in our case.
+To have the task scan for the Log4Shell Policy, first add the Policy to the category `Workshop`:

+- Remove the current categorie and add `Workshop`
-- go next until you are at the enforcement card and enable both `build` and `deploy`
+- Now hit next until you are at the enforcement tab
+- Enable both `Build` and `Deploy` enforcement by setting them to **On**
-- save the policy
+- Save the policy

-ACS is now able to detect the vulnerability.
+ACS is now able to detect and enforce the vulnerability.
 It is time now to implement your advanced Pipeline.

 ### Let's go: Create our advanced Pipeline

-In OpenShift administration view:
+In the OpenShift Web Console:

+- Make sure you are in the `workshop-int` Project
-- navigate to **Pipelines > Pipelines**
+- Navigate to **Pipelines > Pipelines**
-- on the right click **Create > Pipeline**
+- On the right click **Create > Pipeline**
-- switch to **YAML view**
+- Switch to **YAML view**
-- Replace the YAML with this making sure to update your `Gitea` Repo URLS (Specifically replace the {YOUR_CLUSTER_HOSTNAME}):
+- Replace the YAML with this making sure to update your two `Gitea` Repo URL's (Specifically replace the {YOUR_CLUSTER_HOSTNAME}):

 ```yaml
 apiVersion: tekton.dev/v1beta1